 Conclusion

-To conclude, we review some of the insights emerging from the genealogical approach to STS engagement with imaginaries offered in this chapter.
-We then return to the broader questions we began with: What is at stake in the investigations of imaginaries in STS?
+What is at stake in the investigations of imaginaries in STS?
 Why this turn in STS research?

-The first two sections of this chapter have offered explorations of the rich hinterland of the concept of imaginaries.
-As such, they should help both those using it and those observing its deployment in STS to have a better sense of the framing and parameters of these investigations.
-More specifically, our genealogical mapping highlights the plurality of trajectories and the diversity in the resourcing of this STS work.
+The first two sections of this chapter explored the rich hinterland of the concept of imaginaries.
+As such, they should help both those using it and those observing its deployment in STS to have a better sense of its framings and orientations.
+Genealogical mapping highlighted the plurality of trajectories and the diversity in the resourcing of this STS work.
 It also demonstrates that, with the exception of some feminist research, STS has been much more open to the traditions of socio-political theory than to psychoanalysis and science fiction as resources for the investigation of scientific imaginaries.
 Given this, our extended mapping is a reminder that there has been and continues to be other ways into imaginaries.
 As such, our exploration constitutes something of an invitation to STS scholars to sample the breadth of this field.

-Our identification and examination of key clusters of research both celebrates and ponders the recent flourishing in the pursuit of imaginaries within STS.
-While determining appropriate labels was difficult, we felt justified in proposing this cartography which foregrounds groupings characterized by their terrains of investigation (scientists, clinics, scientific communities/ national and institutional policies/ popular culture, technoscientific imagery), their research methods (ethnography/ textual, comparative historical analysis/ visual and cultural studies), and their registers (scientific communities, scientific practice/ national, institutional and global identities/ corporeality, life, subjectivity and subject formation).
-By no means rigid and fixed, these could perhaps be thought of as fluid research assemblages.
+We identified clusters of research in order to foreground groupings characterized by their terrains of investigation (scientists, clinics, scientific communities/ national and institutional policies/ popular culture, technoscientific imagery), their research methods (ethnography/ textual, comparative historical analysis/ visual and cultural studies), and their registers (scientific communities, scientific practice/ national, institutional and global identities/ corporeality, life, subjectivity and subject formation).
+By no means rigid and fixed, these groupings could perhaps be thought of as fluid research assemblages.

-One aspect of the preceding review was the foregrounding of methods employed in various STS imaginaries of technoscience.
-Jasanoff and Kim have emphasized the importance of comparative methods (latterly, particularly historically based comparisons) (Jasanoff and Kim 2009; Jasanoff 2015a) in STS research on imaginaries.
+The clusters foreground some differences in research methods.
+Jasanoff and Kim emphasizethe importance of comparative methods (latterly, particularly historically based comparisons) (Jasanoff and Kim 2009; Jasanoff 2015a) in STS research on imaginaries.
 However, Prasad (2014: 6) has warned that some comparative STS research reproduces, rather than challenges, ‘the West versus non-West technocultural divide’.
 As noted previously, he opts instead for a focus on ‘hierarchically entangled histories of technoscientific practices’ and advocates the use of deconstructive methods to avoid such binaries.
-More generally, new ways of exploring the performativity of imaginaries may be required.
-In this regard, there are signs of methodological experimentation and adaptation including the use of focus-groups and memory work in Felt et al.’s (2015) study of the evolution of a distinctive socio-technical imaginary in Austria from the 1970s to the present.
-Moreover, given that imaginaries are far-reaching social phenomena, it may take something other than the conventional techniques of exposition and argument to conjure their features.
+More generally, alternative ways of exploring the performativity of imaginaries may be required.
+There are signs of methodological experimentation and adaptation including the use of focus-groups and memory work in Felt et al.’s (2015) study of the evolution of a distinctive socio-technical imaginary in Austria from the 1970s to the present.
+Given that imaginaries are far-reaching , it may take something other than the conventional techniques of exposition and argument to conjure their features.
 Thus, it is not surprising that Haraway experiments with the form of her texts: dabbling with humour, shock, as well as playing with science fiction.